The loss of tracking data and its impact on the ad industry

 Add it all up and you’ve got a perfect storm for advertisers: The data that powers the traditional Internet ad model is drying up.
 And users are leaving Big Tech in droves.
 Ad costs go up, while ROI goes down.

 But savvy advertisers aren’t scared: They’re embracing this new privacy-focused world to connect with audiences on their terms.
-They’re diversifying and preparing for a user-first Web that respects user privacy.
+They’re diversifying and preparing for a user-first Web that prioritizes privacy.

 The traditional Internet ad model is fueled by user data